gregjohnsonbiometrics/biometrics.utilities/README.md

 by the intersection of the perpendicular bisectors of the distance between the subject tree and competitors (creating a Voronoi tesselation of the plot).

-`APA_Polygons` builds the APA polygons are returns a `data.frame` with the polygon coordinates.
+`APA_Polygons` builds the APA polygons and returns a `data.frame` with the polygon coordinates.

 This version currently does not adjust for edge effects.